RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ...
 ```

-You should have two `fw` devices created for each controllers (except 1 for SUJ controller).
+You should have two `fw` devices created for each controller (except 1 for the SUJ controller).
 Note that `fw0` is the FireWire adapter on the PC itself.
 If you have multiple FireWire cards on your PC, the first nodes will correspond to the cards on the PC (e.g. for 2 cards, `fw0` and `fw1`).

 **Very important note:** The `fw` devices should be numbered contiguously, i.e. there shouldn't be any gap between the numbers.
-It there are some gaps, the FireWire bus initialization likely failed.
-This can happen when FireWire cables are unplugged and re-plugged too fast for the kernel, make sure you wait a few seconds between steps.
+If there are some gaps, the FireWire bus initialization likely failed.
+This can happen when FireWire cables are unplugged and re-plugged too fast for the kernel so make sure you wait a few seconds between steps.
 If this happens, you can force a bus reset by unplugging, waiting 5 seconds and re-plugging the FireWire cable on your PC.

 ### `dmesg -w`